 In some Native American legends, a skinwalker is a person with the supernatural ability to turn into any animal he or she desires, though they first must be wearing a pelt of the animal, to be able to transform.
 Similar lore can be found in cultures throughout the world and is often referred to as shapeshifting by anthropologists.

 Navajo skinwalker: the yee naaldlooshii

-Possibly the best documented skinwalker beliefs are those relating to the Navajo Nation yee naaldlooshii (literally “with it, he goes on all fours” in the Navajo language).
+Possibly the best documented skinwalker beliefs are those relating to the Navajo Nation yee naaldlooshii.
+Yee naaldlooshii literally means “with it, he goes on all fours” in the Navajo language.
 A yee naaldlooshii is one of several varieties of Navajo witch (specifically an ’ánt’įįhnii or practitioner of the Witchery Way, as opposed to a user of curse-objects (’adagąsh) or a practitioner of Frenzy Way (’azhįtee)).
 Technically, the term refers to an ’ánt’įįhnii who is using his (rarely her) powers to travel in animal form.
 In some versions, men or women who have attained the highest level of priesthood are called “clizyati”, “pure evil”, then they commit the act of killing a member of their family, and then have thus gained the evil powers that are associated with skinwalkers.